2020 WCA President’s Report

-The WCA sponsors the Marshall Rohland Memorial/Wisconsin Closed Championship, the Arpad Elo Open, the William Martz Memorial/North Central Open, the Wisconsin Memorial and the Wisconsin Junior Open and Veterans Tournaments.
-New last year was a one day Game/60 State Championship tournament that will be repeated in June, 2016.
+The WCA sponsors the Marshall Rohland Memorial/Wisconsin Closed Championship, the Arpad Elo Open, the William Martz Memorial/North Central Open, the Wisconsin Memorial, the Game/60 State Championship and the Wisconsin Junior Open and Veterans Tournaments.
 All are open for bids from state organizers and/or tournament directors.
 If you are interested in more details on how to bid for these events, please contact any board member.

-Since the State Scholastic is a team Swiss event at the high school level, Wisconsin uses the Wisconsin Junior Open as its qualifier for national individual invitational events.
-Please plan to participate in the event November 5-6 at UW-Oshkosh to qualify for the GM Arnold Denker Tournament of High School Champions, the Dewain Barber Tournament of K-8 and the National Girl’s Tournament of Champions.
-These events are held in conjunction with the US Open which will be in Indianapolis, IN at the end of July.
-Our representatives will be Alexander Velikanov, Rithwik Mathur and Anupama Rajendra.
+Since the State Scholastic is a team Swiss event at the high school level, Wisconsin uses the Wisconsin Junior Open as its qualifier for national junior individual invitational events.
+Please plan to participate in the event November 7-8 at UW-Oshkosh to qualify for the 2021 GM Arnold Denker National Tournament of High School State Champions, the Dewain Barber National Tournament of Middle School State Champions, the John D. Rockefeller III National Tournament of Elementary School State Champions and the WIM Ruth Haring National Tournament of Girls State Champions.
+In 2020 these events will be held in conjunction with the US Open in St. Charles, MO.
+Our representatives will be Rithwik Mathur, Hersh Singh, Arjun Suresh and Gauri Menon.
 Good luck team!
-Last year Alex was clear first at the Denker tournament and Anupama tied for first in the National Girl’s Invitational Tournament.
-Collaborating with our Barber representative Kevin Li, the group took top state team honors in the combined invitationals.

-Congratulations to Avinash Rajendra for capturing the 2015 Wisconsin Chess Tour title.
+Congratulations to Susanna Ulrich for capturing the 2019 Wisconsin Chess Tour title.
 Organizers desiring to have their event considered for Tour status need to contact Tour Committee Chair Guy Hoffman by November of the year before the tour.
 Tour standings are listed on our website www.wischess.org.